truthcoin/www.truthcoin.info/_posts/2017-01-28-mirage-miner-centralization.md

 * Miner Centralization: The fixed costs of mining.
 * Managerial Mining Concentration: The quantity of agents one would need to coerce/brainwash, to assume managerial control over 51% of the hashrate.
-* Physical Mining Concentration: The total effort required, to sieze control of equipment capable of producing 51% of the hashrate.
+* Physical Mining Concentration: The total effort required, to seize control of equipment capable of producing 51% of the hashrate.

 ## Checking The Work, With Logic